SumoLogic/sumologic-documentation/docs/get-started/faq.md

 * India.
 Mumbai.
 Your data is stored in the AWS ap-south-1 (Mumbai) region.
 * Japan.
 Your data is stored in the AWS ap-northeast-1 (Tokyo) region.
 * North America.
 Your data is stored in the AWS us-east-1 (Northern Virginia) or us-west-2 (Oregon) region.
 * Federal.
-Your data is stored in the AWS us-east-1 (Northern Virginia) or us-west-2 (Oregon) region.
+Your data is stored in the AWS us-east-1 (Northern Virginia) region.

 Your data is stored only in your region.